The high-dimensional asymptotics of first order methods with random data: Introduction

 The proof by discretization and reduction to AMP makes transparent the relation between various algorithms, and in particular the fact that each of these algorithms can be viewed as AMP plus some post-processing. \item[Non-vanishing step size.]
 As a byproduct of our analysis, the asymptotic characterization does not apply only to the continuous time flow, but also to its discretization (e.g. gradient descent \eqref{eq:FirstDiscr}) for any stepsize $\eta=\eta_n\to 0$ as $n,d\to\infty$.
 This follows from the fact that our proof technique is based on time discretization.

 For the case of non-vanishing stepsize, our analysis still gives an asymptotic characterization (with discrete time). \item[Universality.]
 As our approach leverages available results on the analysis of AMP algorithms, we inherit the generality of those results.
 In particular, we can establish universality of the $n,d\to\infty$ limit with respect to the distribution of the entries $X_{ij}$ of $\bX$. \item[Stationary points.]
-In the case of gradient flows, we study a certain class of stationary points of the DMFT dynamics.

-We show that these stationary points are in correspondence with stationary points of an infinite-dimensional variational principle which arises from Gordon's Gaussian comparison inequality.
-This correspondence holds both for convex and non-convex optimization problems.
-For convex problems, the infinite-dimensional variational principle is also convex, and typically has a unique minimizer, whence DMFT has a unique stationary point.
+In the case of gradient flows, we prove that a subset of fixed points of the DMFT dynamics are in correspondence with stationary points of an infinite-dimensional variational principle.
+This correspondence holds both for convex and non-convex optimization problems and --to the best of our knowledge-- was not mentioned even at heuristic level (except in special cases).

 In physics language, these stationary points correspond to `replica symmetric solutions'.
 A subset of them should describe the long-time asymptotics of the flow.
 However, we leave for future work the study of how and when these stationary points do actually control the long-time asymptotics.
 Statistical physics predicts that other types of asymptotic behaviors are possible as well in non-convex problems \cite{cugliandolo1993analytical}. \end{description}